kilskrift/backbone-workshop/api/README-API.md

 2. Setup & populate the todo database:

-Create a MySQL database name "todo" using your prefered method (phpmyadmin?).
+Create a MySQL database name "todos" using your prefered method (phpmyadmin?).

 Execute todo.sql to create and populate the "todo" table.
 (Remember to insert your mysql root user password with the -p flag):

   mysql todos -uroot -ppassword < todo.sql

+Alternatively, select the database todos in i.e. phpmyadmin, and import the sql dump in todo.sql.

+You should now have a table "todo" in the database "todos".

 Also, edit index.php getConnection() to use the same user credentials.